 Beatrice also assisted in research relating to questions of jurisdiction recently considered by the Supreme Court in the group litigation Lungowe and others v Vedanta Resources PLC.

 Beatrice is regularly instructed on her own account in property disputes and has particular experience of representing Housing Associations.
+Her experience includes injunction applications, possession claims, and procedural matters in Landlord/Tenant claims.

 Health & Safety